tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~15 minutes

 This 5am thing is really biting me.
 Trying to get the logic right when I can barely think is a bit of a monster...

+## Day 5

+- Estimated completion time: ~30 minutes

+As ever, long time deciding how to parse input in a half-asleep haze.
+Though each step of the way lots of debugging and figuring out but it did go down smoothly.
+Getting harder but still fun.